rajeshkumar273/krishnalibraryaccess/README.md

 By using HTML and CSS Designed and developed a short access webpage  to major academic journals, Scientific readings etc.

-Click on below link to see Webpage [krishnalibraryaccess.netlify.app](url)
+If you want to see the webpage paste the below link in new tab.
+[krishnalibraryaccess.netlify.app](url)